Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: HerbalGram

-With the many dietary benefits that elderberry has to offer, it’s no wonder the natural supplement was one of 2020’s highest-selling items.
-Elderberries are naturally packed with antioxidants, meaning they can help support a healthy immune system and may even help reduce inflammation.
+Given the numerous dietary benefits elderberry offers, it’s no surprise this natural supplement became one of 2020’s highest-selling items.
+Elderberries are naturally rich in antioxidants, meaning they can support a healthy immune system and may help reduce inflammation.

-It is a popular choice during cold months as well, as elderberry can be used to treat symptoms of the common cold and flu.
-Not only this, but elderberries are full of other vitamins, such as Vitamins A, B6, C, and K.
+It’s also popular during colder months, as elderberry can help treat symptoms of the common cold and flu.
+Additionally, elderberries contain various vitamins, including Vitamins A, B6, C, and K.

 72% of American consumers have confidence in herbal supplements.